 Why Is DISC Important In The Workplace?

-Incorporating DISC into the workplace can improve communication and conflict resolution to enhance team performance and productivity.
+Incorporating DISC into the workplace can improve communication, giving and receiving feedback, and conflict resolution to enhance team performance.
 Managers can create a more cohesive and effective team by understanding each person’s motivational tendencies, communication styles, and cognitive diversity.

 Understanding Motivational Tendencies